UBC Library Mentorship Program

 Terms of Reference

-• Mentors and mentees will develop their program through a combination of virtual meetings.
+• Mentors and mentees will develop their mentorship experience through a combination of virtual or in-person meetings.

-• At the conclusion of the mentorship, mentors and mentees will be invited to share their experiences.
+• Following the mentorship, mentors and mentees will be invited to share their experiences at a Lunch and Learn session at the UBC Library.

 Questions?